 Landsat 9 Fairing(s) Lift to Vertical

-Technicians assist as a crane lowers the National Oceanic and Atmospheric Administration’s (NOAA) Joint Polar Satellite System-2 (JPSS-2) onto the Low-Earth Orbit Flight Test of an Inflatable Decelerator (LOFTID) payload inside the Astrotech Space Operations facility at Vandenberg Space Force Base (VSFB) in California on Oct.
-5, 2022.
+The re-entry vehicle for the Low-Earth Orbit Flight Test of an Inflatable Decelerator (LOFTID) is now mated to the re-entry vehicle payload adapter interface ring and secured on a work stand as part of launch preparations inside Building 836 at Vandenberg Space Force Base (VSFB) in California on Sept.
+7, 2022.
+LOFTID is the secondary payload on NASA and the National Oceanic and Atmospheric Administration’s (NOAA) Joint Polar Satellite System-2 (JPSS-2) satellite mission.
 JPSS-2 is the third satellite in the Joint Polar Satellite System series.
 It is scheduled to lift off from VSFB on Nov.
 1 from Space Launch Complex-3.
 JPSS-2, which will be renamed NOAA-21 after reaching orbit, will join a constellation of JPSS satellites that orbit from the North to the South pole, circling Earth 14 times a day and providing a full view of the entire globe twice daily.
-The NOAA/NASA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, and NOAA-20, previously known as JPSS-1, are both already in orbit.
-Each satellite carries at least four advanced instruments to measure weather and climate conditions on Earth.
-LOFTID is a secondary payload on the mission.
-It is dedicated to the memory of Bernard Kutter.
 LOFTID will demonstrate inflatable heat shield technology that could enable a variety of proposed NASA missions to destinations such as Mars, Venus, and Titan, as well as returning heavier payloads from low-Earth orbit.

 Technicians assist as a crane is used to move the National Oceanic and Atmospheric Administration’s Joint Polar Satellite System (JPSS-2) for mating to the spacecraft adapter inside the Astrotech Space Operations facility at Vandenberg Space Force Base (VSFB) in California on Oct.
 4, 2022.
 JPSS-2 is the third satellite in the Joint Polar Satellite System series.
 It is scheduled to lift off from VSFB on Nov.
 1 from Space Launch Complex-3.
 JPSS-2, which will be renamed NOAA-21 after reaching orbit, will join a constellation of JPSS satellites that orbit from the North to the South pole, circling Earth 14 times a day and providing a full view of the entire globe twice daily.